-AESTHETICS Would the project: - AESTHETICS Would the project: 1.
-Scenic Resources \square a) Have a substantial effect upon a scenic highway Ш Ш corridor within which it is located? b) Substantially damage scenic resources, including, \square but not limited to, trees, rock outcroppings unique or Ш Ш landmark features; obstruct any prominent scenic vista or view open to the public; or result in the creation of an aesthetically offensive site open to public view? c) In non-urbanized areas, substantially degrade the \square existing visual character or quality of public views of the site Ш Ш and its surroundings?
+AESTHETICS Would the project: - Scenic Resources a) Have a substantial effect upon a scenic highway \boxtimes corridor within which it is located? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings unique or landmark features; obstruct any prominent scenic vista or view open to the public; or result in the creation of an aesthetically offensive site open to public view? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage points.)
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?